 Income protection is designed to actually protect your level of income and will pay out a regular income for a fixed length of time so that you can maintain your standard of living.

 Conversely, a critical illness payment is usually one tax-free lump sum that is issued on diagnosis of certain critical illnesses and no further payment will be made for this specific condition.
-It also will not cover you if for instance you are unable to work due to a broken leg since it only covers specific “critical” illnesses.
+It also will not cover you if for instance, you are unable to work due to a broken leg since it only covers specific “critical” illnesses.

 2) Illness vs. Unemployment

-An income protection plan will not only pay out if you are unable to work due to illness, it will also be valid if you loose your job through accident or disability, although it will not cover you for redundancy.
+An income protection plan will not only pay out if you are unable to work due to illness, it will also be valid if you lose your job through accident or disability, although it will not cover you for redundancy.

 If you are able to work in another role or at a reduced rate, an income protection policy will continue to be valid and supplement your income to the level agreed.